jamescapuder/jamescapuder.github.io/_posts/2022-03-29-Transistors-As-Amplifiers.markdown

 While the content in my previous post isn't necessarily wrong (provides a working understanding of an important role BJT's play in the digital world), it reflects the limited perspective I had on these devices at the time.

-So today, I'll try to fill in those gaps.
-We'll go over some basics about amplification, different types of transistors, set up a testing rig, and look at some results on an oscilloscope.
+So today, I'll try to fill in some of those gaps.
+The first step in this is a primer on audio signals.
+We'll go over some basics about how we can represent sounds - a physical phenomena - as oscillating electrical signals or as bits.
+We'll touch on some motivating examples of amplification, different types of transistors, and define some test conditions.

 As always, I'm not an expert.

 # Primer: What does a basic audio signal look like?